step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

 are not exposed in the user interface, and the pull-down widget shows the global history.
 This might change in the future.

-When the user presses hotkey `F4` findnrun saves the search results to a file and invokes save-filter-command as follows:
+When the user presses hotkey `F4` findnrun saves the raw search results to a file and invokes save-filter-command as follows:
 ```
     eval <save-filter-command>
 ```

 Then save-filter-command can process the file to its own liking.
-The command string can use `${file}` to refer to the input save file, and `$FNRSAVEFLT` to leverage the save filter code that built-in sources run.
+It can use `set=` to change the default save file, `${file}` to refer to the save file, and leverage `$FNRSAVEFLT`, a predefined save filter function that built-in sources use.

 ### Invocation Environment

-The _invocation environment_ provides tap-, drain- and save-filter- commands with the following preset variables:
+The _invocation environment_ provides tap-, drain, save-filter- and init- commands with the following preset variables:

  * `${SOURCE}`, `${TAP}`, `${DRAIN}`, `${ICON}`, `${TITLE}`, `${INITSEARCH}`,